 When the transaction is made in the Land Department, the buyer receives a package of documents that may differ from the property registration method.
 Take the example of an apartment in a freehold zone:

-- The standard Thai sales contract with owner details, detailed real estate information, and all stamps and signatures of authorized officials;
+• The standard Thai sales contract with the owner’s details, all the real estate information and the stamps and signatures of the authorized officials;

 We will help you purchase real estate in Thailand